No Products in the Cart

 55 percent of female pet owners sleep in their bed with at least one dog, according to a 2018 study.
 And that doesn't even account for male pet owners.
-But is it a good idea to share your bed with your dog?
-Scientific research actually says yes!
-In fact, sleeping with your dog can have positive impacts.
-Here are 13 benefits of sleeping in bed with your dog, as outlined by Casper:
+But should dogs sleep in bed with us?
+Scientific research actually suggests that the answer is yes because sleeping with your dog can have positive impacts.
+Here are 13 benefits of sleeping with your dog in a human bed, as outlined by Casper:

 Dogs have been shown to reduce depressive symptoms in humans, help us relax and increase the flow of oxytocin (the love chemical).
 These benefits can occur even with just a simple interaction with our dogs.